EECE3093C/team-project-python/readme.md

 _________________________
 ### Software Architecture

-__Make it clear that the system can be built, making good use of the available resources and technology.__<br>

 __Describe at a very high level the system's architecture, identifying the components/modules that will interact.__<br>

 __Describe the specific data you will access/store.__<br>